Openness in Sweden

 But the right to express an opinion is not an absolute right.
 When abused, freedom of speech can be offensive, incite discrimination or violence, or have negative consequences for an individual or society.
 It is the non-political Office of the Chancellor of Justice that deals with suspected crimes against the freedom of press or expression laws.

-In Reporters Without Borders’ worldwide press freedom ranking for 2023, Sweden ranked fourth.
+On the 2024 World Press Freedom Index – by Reporters Without Borders – Sweden was ranked third.
 The list is based on the degree of freedom that journalists and news organisations have in each country, and the efforts that authorities make to safeguard this freedom.

 Independent television and radio